josh-a-rubio/Josh-A-Rubio/README.md

 <h1 align="center">Hi, I'm Josh Rubio 👋</h1>

 <p align="center">
   Welcome to my GitHub!
-I'm currently a student in CNSA at Thaddeus Stevens College of Technology, passionate about infrastructure & cloud architecture.
+I'm currently a student in Systems Administration specializing in Linux, networking, and cloud infrastructure.
 </p>

 ---

 ## 👨‍💻 What I’m Working On

-- 🚨 Cloud security with [AWS](https://skillbuilder.aws) and exploring AI infrastructure with [NVIDIA](https://learn.nvidia.com/en-us/training/self-paced-courses#infrastructure)
+- 🚨 Currently focused on [AWS](https://skillbuilder.aws), scripting, and infrastructure as code (IaC).
-- 🛠️ Building applications with Python and Javascript
+- 🛠️ Building hands-on projects in server environments

 ## 📫 Reach Me